List of Exams & Information

 The Testing Center administers various exams and provide information other exams.
 Individuals who plan to utilize the Testing Center must review and abide by the Test Center Rules.
 All tests are scheduled using the online registration.
 Same day registration is not allowed.
 Advance scheduling allows for timely planning/arrangements for family obligations, work schedules, doctor appointments, travel and other potential conflicts.
 Please review the list of exams below for more information.

-COMPASS Exam: The COMPASS is a computer-based, untimed admission/placement test designed to determine the individual skill level and readiness in English, reading and math.
-There are three sections of the test used as one factor in the acceptance decision for admission to SSU.
-This test is also used to place accepted students in appropriate collegiate courses.
-It takes approximately three (3) hours to complete all parts of the test.
-The use of a calculator is permitted on the math test only.
-Students wishing to test at SSU for another institution must received permission or have a test registration number prior to make a scheduled test registration.
-For more information about the COMPASS (test registration/preparation, minimum passing scores, fees for non-SSU students, etc) please CLICK HERE.
+ACCUPLACER Test: The ACCUPLACER is a computer-based, admission/placement test designed to determine the individual skill level and readiness in English, reading and math.
+Some students may be required to take the test as one factor in the decision for admission to SSU.
+This test may also be used for placement in appropriate collegiate course(s) for accepted students.
+It takes approximately two (2) hours to complete all parts of the test.
+The use of a personal calculator is NOT permitted on the math test—some items may allow use of a calculator already embedded in the test.
+Students wishing to test at SSU for another institution must receive permission from both institutions prior to the test.
+The non-SSU student must have a test voucher from their home institution.
+For more information about the ACCUPLACER (test registration/preparation, minimum passing scores, fees for non-SSU students, etc.) please CLICK HERE.

 GACE: Savannah State University serves as an official certified testing center for the Georgia Assessment for the Certification of Educators (GACE).
+Review GACE Most Frequently Asked Questions.
 For more information on GACE test dates, registration, available testing centers, fees and study guides visit the GACE website at www.gace.ets.org.

 Credit by Exam